Universal Studios Japan Rides

 Jurassic Park - The Ride Sign

-The ride starts off in a leisurely fashion with a river cruise through Jurassic Park, surrounded by tropical trees and impressive animatronic dinosaurs.
+The ride starts in a leisurely fashion with a river cruise through Jurassic Park, surrounded by tropical trees and impressive animatronic dinosaurs.
 The cries and groans of the dinosaurs echoed around us.
 The ride took a turn for the worse when we entered the prohibited area and the emergency lights started flashing.
 The dinosaur sounds became more animated as we first saw raptors fighting over the remains of a dinosaur handler’s shirt.
-We then entered a dark control room which had been destroyed by an oversized dinosaur.
-With emergency warning systems blaring, we heard the deep, guttural rumble of something very big.
-A large T-Rex was looming overhead so we had to take a 26-metre plunge down into the river to avoid becoming its next meal.

 Jurassic Park - The Ride - Splashdown